 - The culture of managing by departments

 “Any existing corporate culture that was built over the years is often difficult to break up.
-Even in modern day manufacturing, quality management is still widely viewed as the responsibility of the department that is tasked to implement it, such as the quality control department or the quality assurance department… Quality management professionals need to realize that quality management can’t work in a silo.
+Even in modern-day manufacturing, quality management is still widely viewed as the responsibility of the department that is tasked to implement it, such as the quality control department or the quality assurance department… Quality management professionals need to realize that quality management can’t work in a silo.
 Any effort at quality management should be an enterprise-wide initiative that encompasses all the aspects of the organization— from the CEO to the maintenance crew.”

 - Resistance to technological innovation

 “Innovation is not merely a shift in daily practices but the creation and adoption of new technologies to improve quality.
-In manufacturing, the implications of technological innovation are endless, often leading to radical changes in systems, processes, machinery requirements, and skill sets.
+In manufacturing, the implications of technological innovation are endless, often leading to radical changes in systems, processes, machinery requirements, and skillsets.
 Resistance to these changes creates barriers to effective quality management… [Surprisingly], employees and middle managers tended to embrace changes, but upper management saw the changes as additional burdens on resources and time, which leads us to the next barrier to change— legacy systems.
 Legacy systems can’t seem to fade away because businesses want to take advantage of the remaining usefulness of their legacy resources because of the heavy investments that were made.”

 - Upper management’s unwillingness to provide additional resources and time

-- Increasing complexity of the supply chain
+- The increasing complexity of the supply chain

 “Evolving trends in manufacturing have forced companies to expand into new regions where they can leverage lower production costs and higher availability of raw materials and qualified manpower.
 Globalization has also created more complex supply chains that require supply chain management throughout the world, further complicating quality management in manufacturing.”